G-Research/consuldotnet/README.md

 The KV endpoint is used to access Consul's simple key/value store, useful for storing service configuration or other metadata.

+### Policy

+The Policy endpoint is used to create, update, delete and read ACL Policies

+### Role

+The Role endpoint is used to create, update, delete and read ACL Roles

 ### Query

 The Prepared Query endpoints are used to create, update, destroy, and